Joseph Kerschbaum is a poet and spoken word artist based in Bloomington, Indiana. He has published 8 books of poetry and two spoken word albums.

 Joseph has been awarded the Greer Foundation Fellowship for Creative Writing from the Bloomington Area Arts Council for the completion of his book Dead Stars Have No Graves.
 Joseph has also been awarded an Individual Artistic Grant from The Indiana Arts Commission and The National Endowment for the Arts.

-A number of Joseph’s poems have appeared in journals and magazines around the country (Bathtub Gin, Arsenic Lobster, Stirring, Facets, Poetry Motel, Eclipse, Stray Dog, Tipton Poetry Journal, Red River Review, Ward 6 Review, Catalyzer, Failbetter).
-Joseph has been nominated for a Pushcart Prize.
+Many of Joseph’s poems have appeared in journals and magazines nationwide (Street Cake Magazine, The Dallas Review, Heimat Review, Wild Roof Journal, Trampoline, Hamilton Stone Review).
+Joseph has been nominated for Pushcart Prizes and Best of the Net prizes.
 And he was a finalist for the Ruth Lilly Endowment from the Poetry Foundation.

 Joseph has taught poetry workshops at the John Waldron Arts Center and Ivy Tech College.